Modi34/colorInverter/README.md

 # colorInverter

-Lightweight browser extension to invert colors on pages that do not support dark mode yet.
+Lightweight browser extension to adjust colors on any webpage to your liking

 Features:
 * Change invertion intensity